Radial endoprosthesis for bone cancer

 The prognosis of a dog with a bone tumour depends on the exact type of tumour, though they are most commonly an osteosarcoma.
 In dogs affected by osteosarcoma, prognosis depends on the stage of the disease and how it is managed.
 Surgical removal of the bone tumour without chemotherapy results in short median survival times (4-5 months).
 Equally, dogs that are found to have an advanced stage of disease where there is spread to other areas at the time of diagnosis are likely to have similarly short survival times.

 For dogs with no spread of the tumour at the time of diagnosis who undergo surgery and chemotherapy, survival times are longer.
 Commonly, these dogs survive a median of 10-12 months, but some can survive a lot longer.
 Other tumour types have different survival times and some don’t require chemotherapy at all.
-More information on canine osteosarcoma can be found through our oncology service.
+More information on canine osteosarcoma.

 What is a radial endoprosthesis?